 Can international students receive a waiver for the English Language Requirements?

 Please visit this webpage for comprehensive information on the University's English Language Requirements: https://grad.uchicago.edu/admissions/apply/english-language-requirements/.

 Must international applicants submit scores for both the GRE and the TOEFL (or IELTS)?

-Applicants not eligible for a waiver of the proof of English proficiency requirement must submit TOEFL iBT or IELTS Academic test scores.
+Applicants not eligible for a waiver of the proof of English Language proficiency requirement must submit TOEFL or IELTS.
 This is an addition to GRE scores, if required for the program to which they are applying.